rtaph/RepResProj2/RepResProj2.md

   setwd("~/Documents/Courses/datasciencecoursera/RepResProj2/")
 ```

-We first download and unzip the data (if necessary):
+I then check that the data file exists, download it (if needed), and unzip it:

 ```r
   #Download file if it does not exist